-In areas of variable pasture quality it is essential that the land which provides good quality agricultural land e.g. grade 3, should be protected from non-agricultural development unless it can be demonstrated that the development outweighs the agricultural land loss.
+Non-agricultural development of the best and most versatile agricultural land (grade 3) will only be supported where it is demonstrated the benefits of the development outweigh the economic and other benefits of the agricultural land that will be lost.

 New or replacement agricultural buildings should so far as possible form a coherent part of the built farm structure and not detract from the visual amenity.